banyanlogic/website/BL4.0-reference.md

 - Practitioner Evaluator (Y2+) — graduates become quality gate
 - Annual renewal — belonging over margin, $59/yr
 - Year 0 Beachhead — the IT practitioner with 5–15 years experience who suspects the problem is never the technology · S14 · S06 · S07 already active · needs vocabulary, not more tools
-- Citizen Automators — non-developers building workflows, Power Automate, Zapier, no-code, prompt engineering · automating without a systems thinking foundation · OnRamp is their entry path
+- Citizen Automators — non-developers building AI tools, workflows, automations · the fastest-growing segment in the AI era · automating without a systems thinking foundation is the core risk · OnRamp is their entry path · AI and Automation Literacy is exactly what they need
-- Systems Thinkers — whole-lifecycle judgment, any domain
+- Systems Thinkers — anyone who wants whole-lifecycle judgment: the literacy that AI cannot replace
 - Cybersecurity & IT Leaders — CLAAS vocabulary, People layer, AI-era
 - Business Owners — idea to accountable system
 - Consultants · L&D — durable licensed framework